Mormon handcart pioneers: Responsibility for the tragedy

 As early as November 2, 1856, while the Willie and Martin companies were still making their way to safety, Young responded to criticism of his own leadership by rebuking Franklin Richards and Daniel Spencer for allowing the companies to leave so late.
 Many authors argued that Young, as author of the plan, was responsible.
 Ann Eliza Young, daughter of one of the men in charge of building the carts and a former plural wife of Brigham Young, described her ex-husband's plan as a "cold-blooded, scheming, blasphemous policy".
 Most survivors refused to blame anyone.
 One traveler, Francis Webster, said it was a privilege to be part of the Martin company.
 One survivor, John Chislett, wrote bitterly of Richards's promise that "we should get to Zion in safety."

 American West historian, Wallace Stegner, described the inadequate planning and improvident decisions of leadership caused the struggles of the companies.
-He described Richards as a scapegoat for Young's fundamental errors in planning, though Howard Christy, professor emeritus at Brigham Young University, noted that Richards had the authority to halt the companies' late departure because he was the highest-ranking official in the Florence, Nebraska area.
+He described Richards as a scapegoat for Young's fundamental errors in planning, though Howard Christy, professor emeritus at Brigham Young University, noted that Richards had the authority to halt the companies' late departure because he was the highest-ranking official in the Omaha, Nebraska area.
 Christy also pointed out that Young and the other members of the church's First Presidency had consistently pointed out that departure from what is now Omaha, Nebraska, needed to happen by the end of May to safely make the journey.